NBA Rumors: Harrison Barnes & Glenn Robinson III Could Be Traded To Heat For Three Players & A First-Rounder

 Barnes and Robinson may not be All-Star caliber players, but they would be great additions to the Heat.
 They would give them two solid role players that would help Butler and Bam Adebayo carry the team in the 2020-21 NBA season.
 Barnes would give them a reliable scoring option who has championship experience, while Robinson III would improve the team's depth in the wing and floor-spacing.

 If the proposed deal becomes a reality, it would not only be beneficial for the Heat, but also the Kings.
-With the team currently one of the worst teams in the Western Conference, it would be best for them to trade their veterans and focus on the development of their young core.
-By sending Barnes and Robinson to South Beach, they wouldn’t only be creating more playing time for their young players, but they would also be receiving assets that could help them speed up the rebuilding process.
-Though they are only included in the deal for salary-matching purposes, Iguodala and Olynyk could serve as great mentors to the Kings’ young core.
+With the team currently one of the worst in the Western Conference, it would be best for them to trade their veterans and focus on the development of their young core.
+By sending Barnes and Robinson to South Beach, they would not only be creating more playing time for their young players, but they would also be receiving assets that could help them speed up the rebuilding process.
+Though they are only included in the deal for salary-matching purposes, Iguodala and Olynyk could serve as great mentors to the Kings' young core.